 The beach is idyllic; fine, white powder sands which contrast the turquoise water that is fabulous for snorkelling along the northern edge.
 There’s not much in the way of nightlife, Surin Beach is best for a paradise getaway with the possibility of seeing Madonna.

-This adult only hotel is only a three-minute walk to the beach but feels secluded because it’s nuzzled into tropical gardens on the gently sloping hillside.
-Relax with a glass of wine in your private tub on your terrace and watch the sunset.
+This lifestyle boutique resort is only a two-minute walk to the beach.
+Modern and classy interior design.
+Relax with a glass of wine in your private suite terrace and watch the sunset.
 Unwind at the spa or get your sweat on at the fitness center.
-Check the latest price on TripAdvisor or HotelsCombined.

 Where to stay in Patong, Phuket

 This is where the party is at.
 All the debauchery and madness you’ve ever heard about Phuket comes from Bangla Road in Patong.

 If you are in any way conservative, straitlaced, or offended easily, avoid this street.
 It could be a little shocking to see the girls dancing on poles or have the street vendors try to sell you tickets to a ping pong show so beware.
 But if you are ready for a crazy night, head to Bangla road.